“Jesus answered them, Verily, verily, I say unto you, Whosoever committeth sin is the servant of sin.” (John 8:34 KJV)

 “All that the Father giveth me shall come to me; and him that cometh to me I will in no wise cast out.”
 (John 6:37 KJV)

 Those who turn to God, and accept Jesus Christ as their personal savior.
 Those that believe Jesus was born of the virgin Mary.
 That Jesus is the Son of God, God come in the flesh.
 Those that believe that Jesus died on the cross and at that time accepted the punishment for the sins of the whole world and took upon Himself our sins.
 Instead of God punishing us for our sins, He became a human (Jesus the Christ) and bore our deserved punishment so that His perfect justice would be served.
-Those that accept this eternal pardon of sin are now called now ‘the saved’, ‘the redeemed of God’ and the ‘righteous’.
+Those that accept this eternal pardon of sins are now called now ‘the saved’, ‘the redeemed of God’ and the ‘righteous‘.
+Fro the very moment of belief on Christ they were saved eternally and have The Holy Spirit indwelling them.
+(Ephesians 1:13-14)

 It is not working your way out of a sinful flesh nature – which is a hopeless endeavor.
 It is not a religious thing; it’s a relational, positional issue between you and God Almighty.
-It is by faith, believing in the grace and mercy of God toward us and by believing and accepting this great gift of forgiveness; believing in Jesus as your Lord and Saviour.
+It is a PRISON TRANSFER sort of speaking and transferring a person from one place (SIN) to another place (RIGHTEOUSNESS).
+It is by faith, believing in the grace and mercy of God toward us, and by believing and accepting this great gift of forgiveness; believing in Jesus as your Lord and Saviour.
 Saviour from what?
 From your sin debt!

 “He that BELIEVETH on the Son hath everlasting life: and he that BELIEVETH NOT the Son shall not see life; but the wrath of God abideth on him.”
 (John 3:36 KJV)